-The franchise fees received by the station via Comcast's subscribers in the Town are earmarked for the day-to-day operation of the station and its upkeep.
-This past year Chester PACT completed the upgrade of the equipment of the School system at Chester Academy and its transport system from Chester Academy to the Studio for broadcast on Comcast and on our VOD system.
-PACT in the process of the upgrade to the MPR with new wireless Microphones and new cameras.
+The station continues to be run by a group of volunteers and is looking for a replacement for our Part Time Station coordinator.
+The franchise fees received by the station via Comcast's subscribers in the Town, be it minimal, are currently being used for the day-to-day operation of the station and its upkeep.

+Chester PACT, thru franchise fees has completed the upgrade of the equipment of the School system at Chester Academy and its transport system from Chester Academy to the Studio for broadcast on Comcast and on our VOD system.
+Our next phase will be upgrading the infrastructure in the MPR for meetings.
 Also on the radar is an upgrade Center town camera and possibility adding a camera at Wason Pond.